harness/developer-hub/docs/feature-management-experimentation/get-started-with-fme/key-concepts/metrics/automatic-metrics.md

 import Link from '@docusaurus/Link'

 Some metrics are created automatically when specific events are recieved by Split FME Cloud.
-These metrics are also called Out of the Box (OOTB) Metrics.
+These metrics are also called out-of-the-box (OOTB) metrics.
 Learn more about these metrics.

 [todo: put cards for three types of RUM metrics here]